rextechs/AzureIoTBootcamp/Day1-HOL3.md

 In this section, you create an Azure Stream Analytics job to take data from your IoT hub, query the sent telemetry data from your device, and then forward the results to an Azure Blob storage container.

-### 1. Create a storage account
+### Step 3.1 : Create a storage account

 When you create an Azure Stream Analytics job to run on an IoT Edge device, it needs to be stored in a way that can be called from the device.
 You can use an existing Azure storage account, or create a new one now.

 1. In the Azure portal, go to **Create a resource** > **Storage** > **Storage account**.

-2. Provide the following values to create your storage account:
+1. Provide the following values to create your storage account:

    | Field | Value |
    | ----- | ----- |